Towards Automated Semantic Interpretability in Reinforcement Learning via Vision-Language Models: Tree-based RL training

-\textbf{Discussion.} Recognizing that hallucination is a well-documented challenge in generative VLM models \cite{liu2024surveyhallucinationlargevisionlanguage}, we provide segmentation along with raw images in Step 2 and 3, using a pre-defined segmentation function \(Seg\) that detects objects and their positions in an image by contour and color analysis (details provided in Appendix \ref{appendix:image_segmentation}).
-This strategy aligns with common practices in the field \cite{peng2024preference,yang2023finegrained}.
-By incorporating segmentation, we mitigate the risk of hallucination and ensure that the generated features and codes are grounded in accurate visual data.

-\subsection{Tree-based RL Training}
+\section{Tree-based RL training}

-After obtaining the Extractor CNN, we train an interpretable tree-based model with RL to connect the semantic features with action outputs.
-During RL training, our framework utilizes the pre-trained Extractor CNN to extract semantic features from image observations, as shown in Fig.~\ref{fig:framework_overview}.
+Leveraging the semantic features extracted from the raw visual inputs courtesy of the perception stack, we now focus on training an interpretable RL model that maps semantic features to action outputs, as shown in Fig.~\ref{fig:framework_overview}.
 The policy network takes these semantic features as input and predicts a distribution over actions, from which an action is sampled and applied to the controlled agent at each time step.

-Unlike traditional RL algorithms that use black-box models as the policy network, we use an Interpretable Control Tree (ICT) as our policy network to achieve transparent decision-making and human-aligned reasoning while remaining differentiable for end-to-end optimization.
+Unlike traditional RL algorithms that use black-box models as the policy network, we use an Interpretable Control Tree (ICT) adapted from Interpretable Continuous Control Tree (ICCT) proposed by Paleja et al. ~\cite{paleja2023interpretable} as our policy network to achieve transparent decision-making and human-aligned reasoning while remaining differentiable for end-to-end optimization.
+Unlike ICCT, ICT supports both discrete \emph{and} continuous actions without re-architecture, which helps generalizability.
+In the discrete case, leaf nodes in ICT output the possibility of taking each action as a Probability Mass Function (PMF).
+If there are six possible actions in the discrete action space, then there will be six sparse linear functions of the input features followed by a softmax function at each leaf node.
+And for the continuous action space, leaf nodes output the Probability Density Function (PDF) over possible actions.
+The detailed RL training is listed in Algorithm~\ref{alg:rl}